akshay-rajan/notes/Solana.md

 Programs can transfer SOL, which will end up in user wallet addresses.
 Programs store data as key-value pairs in Program-Derived Addresses (PDAs).

+Native / Non-Anchor development requires manual serialization & deserialization of data, which is the process of converting, the data into a format that is easily stored or transmitted, and back.
+Solana uses the BORSH serializer.

+**Transactions** are made up of an array of instructions.
+Every transaction contains
+- An array of every account it intends to read or write
+- One or more instructions
+- A recent blockhash
+- One or more signatures

+`@solana/web3.js` simplifies this to just instructions and signatures.
+Every **Instruction** contains
+- The program ID of the intended program
+- An array of accounts involved
+- Instruction data

+The instructions in a transaction are processed *Atomically*.